Professor Utonium: Well, what can I say?

 - In a later episode, Marge considers having another child, and Homer incredulously responds, "An on-purpose baby?"

 - The Powerpuff Girls (1998):

-- Powerpuff Girls are born by a mistake of Professor Utonium since he wanted to create a single girl as his daughter, but then the Chemical X was added by mistake, giving birth to three little superheroines.
+- The Powerpuff Girls were born by a mistake of Professor Utonium, since he wanted to create a single girl as his daughter, but then the Chemical X was added by mistake, giving birth to three little superheroines.

 - Also, various supervillains are born by mistake in the series, prominently PPG's Arch-Enemy, Mojo Jojo, who also has an accident with the Chemical X, transforming him from a normal monkey to an uplifted maniac mastermind.

 - The season 4 episode "Superfriends" introduces Robin Snyder, a new neighbor who moves in next-door to the girls and befriends them.
-While she is introduced to the professor, there's a (un)noticeable moment with an uncomfortable conversation (shown above in the page quote).
+While she's introduced to the professor, there's a (un)noticeable moment with an uncomfortable conversation (shown above in the page quote).